-One reason for the diagnostic delay with endometriosis, which still averages about six years, is that definitive diagnosis is achieved only through laparoscopic investigation and histologic confirmation.
+One reason for the diagnostic delay for endometriosis, which still averages about 6 years, is that definitive diagnosis is achieved only through laparoscopic investigation and histologic confirmation.
 For many women who experience pain thought to be associated with endometriosis, however, clinicians begin empiric treatment with medical agents as a way to avert the need for surgery, if at all possible.

 "There is no cure for endometriosis," says John R. Lue, MD, MPH, "but there are many ways that endometriosis can be treated" and the impact of the disease reduced in a patient's life.
-(Editor's Note: See below for biographical information on each clinician interviewed in this article.)
+Dr. Lue is Associate Professor and Chief of the Section of General Obstetrics and Gynecology and Medical Director of Women's Ambulatory Services at the Medical College of Georgia and Georgia Regents University in Augusta, Georgia.